-- sales trends (what you sold yesterday, last week, last month, last year, year-over-year, etc.)
+- Sales trends (what you sold yesterday, last week, last month, last year, year-over-year, etc.)

 Effective forecasting is more about flexibility than sheer volume of data.
 Sales can be influenced by different variables in each restaurant.
 Before working its algorithmic magic, the ideal forecasting solution will allow you to cherry pick those that make sense for your business.

 Operational consistency is even more important at multi-unit brands, like Jersey Mike’s Subs, but it is harder to maintain.
-Something as simple as the physical distance between restaurants can make it harder to stay consistent across the brand.
+Something as simple as the physical distance between locations can make it harder to stay consistent across the brand.
 Multi-unit brands also have to deal with factors such as differences in ingredient pricing, public holidays, dining habits and local languages and currencies (particularly for international chains.)

-- replicate cost-saving procedures, along with quality and safety standards
+- Replicate cost-saving procedures, along with quality and safety standards

-- give employees at any location clear guidance on how to perform certain tasks
+- Give employees at any location clear guidance on how to perform certain tasks

-- make it easier to investigate the root of an issue, regardless of where it came from
+- Make it easier to investigate the root of an issue, regardless of where it came from

-Restaurant management should primarily focus on finding cost-saving opportunities on labor and food.
+Management systems should primarily focus on finding cost-saving opportunities on labor and food.
 While they are not your only expenses, they are critical because at least half of your sales revenue will be spent to cover them and there are plenty of opportunities to save in both areas.

 Saving small percentages on food and labor costs can have a tremendous financial impact, especially at large chains.
 If a 20-restaurant chain with sales of $20M per year can reduce food or labor costs by 2% of total revenue, it will increase annual profits by $400K without needing a single extra customer to come through its front door.

 Opportunities to save on those costs can be found anywhere: suppliers, inventory counting, ordering and receiving goods, food prepping and safety, shift scheduling, sales forecasting and so on.
-There are many restaurant management software solutions on the market designed to help with each one of these areas.
+There are many solutions on the market designed to help with each one of these areas.
 The problem is that many brands use different solutions to address individual cost-saving opportunities and what they’re left with is a series of unconnected dots.